d-murphy/A-Timeline/README.md

 * [cofiguring typescript](https://dev.to/jacopobonta/react-typescript-webpack-3c6l)

 ToDo:

+* conditional class based on page height  for scroll
+* add structure to src
-* add data for header - title, subtitle and emoji
+* add file with types and export import where appropriate.

 * control css for timeline
 * add timeline edit / create form with timeline title, subtitle and emoji and event dates, text and emoji